MagdKamaldev/cost_app/README.md

-this is a project that helps in recording costs for your factory and organizing them into the cost statement categories
+this is a project that helps in recording costs for your factory and organizing them into the cost statement categories.